TaishiMatsuda/World_Weather_Analysis/README.md

 print(f"{snow_rain_city} cities have recorded rainfall or snow (rain:{rain_city}, snow:{snow_city})")
 ```

+For the DataFrame generated, the answer was

+"`80 cities have recorded rainfall or snow (rain:60, snow:20)`"

 A “data” folder containing the following CSV files.
 1. WeatherPy_challenge.csv